(Corrects juice-making method in 15th paragraph of story first published Oct. 29.)

 Consumers should limit their juice intake to about six to eight ounces per serving because, while it may be healthier than soda, “it’s still a lot of extra calories that most people can’t afford,” she said.
 “It’s really much better to get your fruit from pieces of whole fruit.”

 The Evolution Fresh menu includes items such as a 390- calorie turkey and caramelized onion sandwich for $7 and 230- calorie berrybeet smoothies.
-The high-pressure processed juice is sold on tap at Evolution Fresh stores and bottled at Starbucks cafes and grocery stores including Supervalu Inc.’s Albertsons chain, Safeway Inc. locations and Whole Foods Market Inc. (WFM)
+The high-pressure processed juice is sold on tap at Evolution Fresh stores and bottled at Starbucks cafes and grocery stores including Supervalu Inc.’s Albertsons chain, Safeway Inc. locations and Whole Foods Market Inc. (WFM:US)

 For breakfast, Evolution Fresh has eggs scrambled with wild rice for $4.95 and 120-calorie steel-cut oatmeal, while dessert options are limited to a bite of dark chocolate, a granola bar, chocolate coconut mousse and an oatmeal cookie.